SoyNashi/PyRPG/README.md

 U can make branches but i would prefer that u just comment wat i can improve so i learn.

 ## Traduction
-In the next version the game will be in a variety of languages.
 Main language is spanish.
 If you use any other language it can slow down the game because I used a library thet traduces the text by online conection to google translator.
 It may be veeeery slow, but i didnt find anithing better.
 I tryed a library called goselate but it gave me an error because i was trying to traduce so many lines, but i have to so it didnt work for me.
 If you know any other library that can do the job better without having to do a variable of the text. let me explain.
+The traduction is bad because is made by google and some words or the structure of the text in spanish is not the same.

 Now the traduction is made like this
 ```